Welcome! We’re Joe and Kait Russo and in 2015 we quit our jobs, got rid of most of our possessions to live our dream – travel and work for ourselves.

-The longer version of our story starts in 2005, when we took our first trip to Santa Barbara, California.
-That trip lead to many weekend getaways in the U.S. and a few overseas adventures.
+Our story starts in 2005, when we took our first road trip to Santa Barbara, California.
+That trip lead to several weekend getaways in the U.S. and a few overseas adventures.
 The travel bug bit us both at a young age and the desire to see and experience the world is in our blood.

 “Travel while you’re young and able.
 Don’t worry about the money, just make it work.
 Experience is far more valuable than money will ever be.” – unknown